LOADING ...

 guys are coming from.
 It's not just some 60's or

-something, things go back a long time.
+something, these things go a long time.

 more "Clamzo Me Boys Clamzo".
 Stay serious.